-Being a beautiful town sitting in the East Khasi Hills district of Meghalaya, Cherrapunji is blessed with verdant beauty.
-It houses one of the highest waterfalls in Asia along with mesmerising forest trails.
-So, out of all the incredible places you can see, here are some of the best places to visit in Cherrapunji -
+Cherrapunji, a beautiful town in the East Khasi Hills district of Meghalaya, is blessed with verdant beauty.
+It houses one of the highest waterfalls in Asia, along with mesmerizing forest trails.
+So, out of all the incredible places you can see, here are some of the best tourist spots in Cherrapunji -

 - Nohkalikai Falls

 - Double Decker Living Root Bridge

 - Mawsynram Village

 - The Eco Park

 - Mawkdok Dympep Valley